Travel to Hida and Takayama ①Day trip to Shirakawa-go

 ↑ Japanese traditional hearth, irori

 Other than the temple, there is also a shrine, “Shirakawa Hachiman Shrine”.
-“Doburoku Festival museum” is in the site.
+“Doburoku Festival museum” is on the site.

 We ate soba for lunch in gassho-zukuri house, ”山本屋（Yamamotoya）”.
 It was very nice to eat Japanese traditional soba in Japanese traditional house!
 The room was very airy and cool.